Hoblovski/rt64/README.md

 Should we follow the approach in phidias and strip all dynamic shit?

 For smp why 0x7000 and 0x8000?

+Support big memory (the offset-based paging currently does not support >= 4G memory)

 # Thoughts
 The good old 'same code runs in user / kernel' idea?